oceanprotocol-archive/pdr-trueval/README_local_full_flow.md

 # Full Barge

-This flows runs everything in barge (including pdr-trader, pdr-trueval, pdr-predictoor), except new datatoken deployment.
-Usefull for UI developers, when they don't care about data, as long it's there (some random values are enough)
+This flows runs everything in barge (including pdr-trader, pdr-trueval, pdr-predictoor and pdr-publisher) Usefull for UI developers, when they don't care about data, as long it's there (some random values are enough)

-Create two terminals, call them `barge` and `ocean.py`
+Open new terminal, call it `barge`

 ### 1. Barge terminal